-The Registrar will provide, upon request, all campus crime statistics as reported to the United States Department of Education.
+The Advisory Committee on Campus Safety will provide, upon request, all campus crime statistics as reported to the United States Department of Education.
 The Registrar may be contacted by phone at 212-757-1190 or 1-866-932-2264.

 In accordance with Federal Public Law 101-542, information regarding campus crimes at AAMI is provided on the security disclosure form in the AAMI application packet.